USA: American Horses Need Your Legislators' Help!

 What You Can Do

-Please use the form below to send an email to your U.S. senators asking them to ensure the humane management of our iconic wild horse and burro herds.
+U.S. House and U.S. Senate leadership will meet to negotiate this provision as soon as THIS WEEK, so please don't delay.
+Use the form below to send an email to your U.S. legislators asking them to ensure the humane management of our iconic wild horse and burro herds.